Types of Degrees Journalism Majors Are Getting

 Amount of Education Required for Careers Related to Journalism

 Some careers associated with journalism require an advanced degree while some may not even require a bachelor’s.
-Whatever the case may be, pursuing more education usually means that more career options will be available to you.
+In general, the more advanced your degree the more career options will open up to you.
+However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for journalism careers below.